Skip navigation

 Taking your heart medicines

 Have all of your prescriptions filled before you go home.
 You should take your medicines the way you have been told.
-Ask your provider if you can still take other prescription medicines, herbs, or supplements you have been taking.
+Ask your provider if you can still take any other prescription medicines, herbs, or supplements you have been taking.

 Take your medicines with water or juice.
 Do not drink grapefruit juice (or eat grapefruit), since these foods may change how your body absorbs certain medicines.
 Ask your provider or pharmacist about this.